spesmilo/electrum-protocol/docs/protocol-methods.rst

   * *pos*

-    The 0-based index of the position of the transaction in the ordered list of transactions in the block.
+    The 0-based index of the position of the transaction in the ordered list of transactions in the block, an integer.

 **Result Example**